Recording Workshop Campus

-Our campus is a big factor in what makes attending RECW a special experience.
+Our campus is a big factor in what makes attending Recording Workshop a special experience.

 Great studios, lab, and lecture facilities are surrounded by affordable student housing.
 This lets us create a very efficient schedule that maximizes learning time per day.
 Plus it's just an excellent place to be - immersed 24/7 within a musically creative community.

-Our studios are designed and equipped to prepare RECW students for music production as it is practiced in successful facilities worldwide.
+Our studios are designed and equipped to prepare Recording Workshop students for music production as it is practiced in successful facilities worldwide.

 Music creation is more collaborative and mobile than ever before.
-RECW students live this new reality as they create their mix portfolios.
+Recording Workshop students live this new reality as they create their mix portfolios.
 We have great workflow between our different studios, allowing projects to move smoothly from room to room.